thundersquared/tikvidbot/README.md

 thundersquared/tikvidbot
 ```

+## Start it without Docker

+Just run "yarn" once and then you can start the bot with "yarn dev"

 ## Tech stack

 The bot is written in Node.JS, relies on [telegraf](https://github.com/telegraf/telegraf) to consume Telegram's Bot API, loves [got](https://github.com/sindresorhus/got) for fetching video pages and streaming videos and [jsdom](https://github.com/jsdom/jsdom) for parsing and interacting with them.